-- Notify the personal data breach to the Commissioner without undue delay. - Where feasible, not later than 72 hours of becoming aware of the breach - The controller must communicate that breach to the data subject where a personal data breach is likely to result in a high risk to the rights and freedoms of the individual, - For e.g An officer has disclosed personal details of patients to a marketing company.
+Notify the personal data breach to the Commissioner without undue delay.

+Where feasible, not later than 72 hours of becoming aware of the breach The controller must communicate that breach to the data subject where a personal data breach is likely to result in a high risk to the rights and freedoms of the individual.

+Example: An officer has disclosed personal details of patients to a marketing company.

-Duty to destroy personal data Section 27
+Duty to destroy personal data - Section 27

-- Where the purpose for keeping personal data has lapsed, every controller shall destroy the data as soon as is reasonably practicable; and notify any processor holding the data. - Retention period has to be defined by the controllers/processors by taking into account other laws. - Example: Personal data may be removed from marketing list/database if data subject withdraws consent
+Where the purpose for keeping personal data has lapsed, every controller must

+- Destroy the data as soon as is reasonably practicable and - Notify any processor holding the data.

+Any processor who receives such a notification from the controller must, as soon as is reasonably practicable,

+Destroy the data specified by the controller.

+Retention Period

+Must be defined by the controllers / processors by taking into account other laws.

+Example: Personal data may be removed from marketing list/database if data subject withdraws consent.